LIVE STREAM FAQ

 wftda.tv plans to present high-quality productions of exciting WFTDA match-ups, encouraging new viewers to join us in our derby addiction, and to reinforce the love of the game for all viewers.
 Proceeds from wftda.tv are reinvested into the membership’s programming and will help strengthen our common goals. wftda.tv represents our commitment to our member leagues, their skaters and support staff, and all who enjoy the sport.

 WFTDA game play represents the premiere incarnation of the sport in the world, and wftda.tv will give fans an equivalent venue to follow flat-track action.
 We believe that the sport deserves to be broadcast professionally, with consistent standards and parameters.
 By generating this product in-house, we retain control over the image and assets so they can be distributed in a way that respects the skaters and positively promotes roller derby at every level.
 The WFTDA is “for the skaters, by the skaters,” and this endeavor reflects that mission.

 How is wftda.tv funded?

 The wftda.tv represents a significant financial commitment by the WFTDA, and we look to support from our viewers to help offset the costs of this high-quality production.
 Early season coverage is broadcast free of charge.
-Our live coverage of the first ever Division 2 Playoffs will be supported by viewer donations, and Division 1 Playoffs and WFTDA Championships will be pay-per-view.
+Live coverage of WFTDA Playoffs and Championships will be pay-per-view.

 Coupled with sponsorship funds, wftda.tv aims to recoup its investment with affordable pay-per-view streaming.
 Profits are dedicated to maintaining the wftda.tv website and reinvestment in additional WFTDA projects and programming.